 The technique used by ChemCam, called laser-induced breakdown spectroscopy, has been used to determine composition of targets in other extreme environments, such as inside nuclear reactors and on the sea floor, and has had experimental applications in environmental monitoring and cancer detection.
 Today’s investigation of Coronation is the first use of the technique in interplanetary exploration.

 Curiosity landed on Mars two weeks ago, beginning a two-year mission using 10 instruments to assess whether a carefully chosen study area inside Gale Crater has ever offered environmental conditions favorable for microbial life.

-ChemCam was developed, built and tested by the U.S. Department of Energy’s Los Alamos National Laboratory in partnership with scientists and engineers funded by the French national space agency, Centre National d’Etudes Spatiales (CNES) and research agency, Centre National de la Recherche Scientifique (CNRS).
+ChemCam was developed, built, and tested by the U.S. Department of Energy’s Los Alamos National Laboratory in partnership with scientists and engineers funded by the French national space agency, Center National d’Etudes Spatiales (CNES) and research agency, Center National de la Recherche Scientifique (CNRS).

 NASA’s Jet Propulsion Laboratory, a division of the California Institute of Technology, Pasadena, manages the Mars Science Laboratory Project, including Curiosity, for NASA’s Science Mission Directorate, Washington.
 JPL designed and built the rover.